 It should be noted that compliance with this review and approval process does not eliminate the necessity of compliance with local government building and zoning codes.
 It does not supersede any existing applicable codes or ordinance.
 Accordingly, the Architectural Standards and Guidelines will be enforced to the extent that they do not violate any existing laws or regulations.
-If local government regulations are more restrictive than the Architectural Standards and Guidelines shall control; if the Architectural Standards and Guidelines is more restrictive than the government regulations, the Architectural Standards and Guidelines shall control.
+If local government regulations are more restrictive than the Architectural Standards and Guidelines, the government regulations shall control; if the Architectural Standards and Guidelines is more restrictive than the government regulations, the Architectural Standards and Guidelines is more restrictive than the government regulations, the Architectural Standards and Guidelines shall control.